by Dr. Bill Rawls

 - Chronic infection is associated with vague, nonspecific symptoms (fatigue, brain fog, tingling in extremities, joint pain, muscle pain) that are unrelated to the initial infection.

-- Chronic infection is associated with low concentrations of the microbe in the body; overwhelming infection only occurs if the person’s immune system is severely depressed.
+- Chronic infection is associated with low concentrations of the microbe in the body, often making diagnosis challenging.

 - Stealth microbes have a slow growth rate.

-- Intracellular – microbes have to ability to live inside cells.
+- They are intracellular – microbes have the ability to live inside cells.

 - Chronic infection with stealth microbes typically responds poorly to antibiotics and vaccines.